archf/ansible-accounts/README.md

 users_usergroups: []

+# If you have no admin rights on the remote machine and you only want to deploy
+# your dotfiles and/or your ssh keys, turn on this option.
+It will only touch
+# your account (i.e: deploy your ssh keys and sync your dotfiles)
+users_noadmin: no

 # Don't generate private ssh key in user accounts on every machine, consider
 # agent forwarding instead.
 Use this in group_vars to toggle ssh_key creation
 # in a group of hosts.